 Follow the link to the Philippine Eagle Center website.
 Klook is offering a tour of the Eagle Center and Malagos Garden Resort if you’re interested.
 That might be the best option if you’d rather not arrange for your own transportation.

 Suggested Length of Visit: 1-1.5 hrs / Admission: PHP 150 (adults), PHP 100 (kids)

 3. Enjoy some of the Philippines’ Best Locally-Produced Cheeses at Malagos Garden Resort

 Up the road from the Philippine Eagle Center, Malagos Garden Resort is a 12-hectare nature theme park featuring botanical gardens, a butterfly sanctuary, an aviary, and a petting zoo.
-But being the gourmands that we are, the main attraction for us was the cheese.
-They carry Malagos Farmhouse cheeses which are arguably the country’s best.
-They were almost all out when we went, but we were lucky enough to bring home some chevre and blue peppato, as well as a couple bars of dark chocolate and tablea.
+But being the gourmands that we are, the main attraction for us was the food.
+They carry Malagos Farmhouse cheese and chocolates which are arguably the country’s best.
+They just recently opened a chocolate museum which you may find interesting as well.

 4. Become Environmentally Aware at D’ Bone Collector Museum

 Founded by an American living in Davao, D’ Bone Collector Museum is an unusual but eye-opening collection of bones from a wide variety of animals.
 Here you’ll find complete skeletons of dogs, reptiles, horses, ostriches, a tiger, dolphins, even a 41-ft sperm whale.
 With many of the aquatic animals having died from the consumption of plastics, this museum is a sobering reminder of how our actions can often have a devastating impact on the environment.
 A must see, especially if you have kids.

 Check out my post on D’ Bone Collector Museum in Davao for more pictures and information.